com-lihaoyi/acyclic/readme.md

 class Thing()(implicit ctx: Context){ ... }
 ```

-And the two are basically equivalent: you can use your `Context` inside the `Thing`, it is automatically passed in (if you have an implicit `Context` in scope), you can't create a `Thing` without a `Context`, etc.
+In fact, this is exactly what Sinject converts it to under the covers.
 However, when you have a larger number of classes which all need this implicit `Context` to be passed in:

 ```scala
 class Thing()(implicit ctx: Context){ ... }